-2.1.4 Why is Social Responsibility important in Marketing?
+2.1.4 Why is Social Responsibility important in marketing?

-Social responsibility in marketing is important because the practice involves focusing efforts on attracting consumers who want to make a positive difference with their purchases (Investopedia, 2015).
+Social responsibility in marketing is important because the practice involves focusing efforts on attracting consumers who want to make a positive different with their purchases (investopedia, 2015).

 Recyclable packaging, promotions that spread social awareness and portions of profits that benefit charitable groups are examples of social responsibility strategies.